datatlas-erasme/datatlas/apps/frontend/README.md

 ## Kepler.gl

+### Schema

+You may add or remove properties from KeplerGl schema.

+> see `apps/frontend/src/kepler/schema-manager.ts` for some examples.

 ### Filters

 Filters props can be retrieved via the `dataset` which is an instance of a `KeplerTable` : `dataset.getColumnFilterProps`